mykalbailey/Surveillance-Cam/README.md

 ### Components needed

-•	Raspberry Pi 3
+•	Raspberry Pi 3.
-•	Power Supply
+•	Power Supply.
-•	SD card
+•	SD card.
-•	Raspberry pi Camera module and mount
+•	Raspberry pi Camera module and mount.
-•	Pan/Tilt Bracket
+•	Pan/Tilt Bracket.
-•	Two servos
+•	Two servos.
-•	Connecter wires
+•	Connecter wires.

 ### Setting up Raspberry Pi

-•	Download and install the latest version of Raspbian from the instructions[here](https://www.raspberrypi.org/help/noobs-setup/2/)
+•	Download and install the latest version of Raspbian from the instructions [here](https://www.raspberrypi.org/help/noobs-setup/2/).
-•	Configure Wi-Fi settings
+•	Configure Wi-Fi settings.
-•	SSH into Raspberry pi
+•	SSH into Raspberry pi.
-•	From the home directory create and Folder named “sCam” and a subfolder named” code” where you will be storing any code related to the SurveillanceCam
+•	From the home directory create and Folder named “sCam” and a subfolder named” code” where you will be storing any code related to the SurveillanceCam.

 ### Configure Pi and enable Camera support